Click on Picture to see FULL Picture.

 For those of you that have never worked on a Lauter-Humana, I am including a few additional steps which are not mentioned in the original text.
 I have also taken the liberty of editing the drawing of the piano (piano1.jpg) to include the location of the four screws that hold the facia board (marked in red) to the main platform and the six screws that hold the valve cover to the valve mounting board.
 The screws are marked in yellow.
 The blue boxes are mounted to the valve cover.

-Before the Valve Cover can be removed, the Facia Board must be removed.
-There are four screws holding the board in place.
-Once removed, three of the screws that hold the Valve Cover in place are exposed.
-The other three screws, which must also be removed, are located near the bottom edge of the Valve Cover.
+Before the Valve Cover can be removed, the Facia Board must be removed (see rectangle marked in red).
+There are four screws holding the board in place (marked with yellow dots above rectangle).
+Once removed, three of the screws that hold the Valve Cover in place are exposed (marked with slightly larger yellow dots).
+The other three screws, which must also be removed, are located near the top edge of the Valve Cover (see blue rectangles with small yellow dots).
 When all six screws are removed, the Value Cover can be taken out of the unit.
 Be careful not to damage the Volume Indicator Pneumatic or Tempo Linkage when removing the Valve Cover.

 407 19th Ave, Brick, NJ, 08724